Neved4/dnsrecon/README.md

 brute force, reverse sweeps, SRV/TLD probes, AXFR attempts, and DNSSEC walks while keeping results easy to review.

-> [!IMPORTANT]
-> Pentesting tools must only be used in lab environments or on systems you are
-> explicitly authorized to test.
-Running this tool against systems you do not
-> own can be illegal and unethical.

 ## Features

 - Equivalent [dnsrecon] feature set and **~72x faster**.
 See